solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 ## Setup

-Follow one of the methods in the [Provision MySQL Flexible Server](03_05_Provision_MySQL_Flexible_Server.md) document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Provision Flexible Server and a database] document to create a Flexible Server instance with a database.

 Moreover, install PHP on your system from the [downloads page.](https://windows.php.net/download/) These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should work).